Mumbai: Ad agency employees hit by train were looking for phone

-Bandra GRP have found that the two ad agency employees, who were found on railway tracks, had walked back from Khar to find the woman’s cellphone; the device had slipped from her hand after a thief hit it with a rod while the rain was in motion
+Bandra GRP have found that the two advertising agency employees, who were found on railway tracks, had walked back from Khar to find the woman’s cellphone

 Investigations into the mysterious death of an ad agency employee and injuries sustained by his female colleague on the railway tracks have revealed that the duo were walking on the tracks trying to look for the woman’s cellphone and the thieves who had stolen it.
 They were hit by a Churchgate-bound slow local, leading to the man’s death.